kieranbenton/anthemnxt/README.txt

 - Signed the assemblies for use in trusted environments.
 - Removed clearing of __EVENTTARGET & __EVENTARGUMENT after a callback - prevents being able to do another callback inside of one of the pre/post handlers.
 - Converted anthem_precallback and anthem_postcallback to be JQuery "events" on $(document).
 Allows >1 subscriber, reduces code complexity.
 Also adding 'target' as a parameter to anthem_precallback so that we can which object caused the callback.
 We lose the ability to cancel the callback from those global events.

+** 1.5.2 **

+Last release that is fully compatible with Anthem.NET.
+From here on in we will be not necessarily providing 100% compatibility with Anthem aware controls in the hope of modernising the JS used (as well as adding JQuery as a dependency).
+If you just want a version of Anthem.NET with some of the bugs fixed then use this download